What Is the Best Roof Design for Solar Panels and What If Mine’s Not Perfect?

 In the end, south is best, but west and east are also good; having panels facing south and west will help you generate energy throughout the day.

-Shade – Big surprise: Solar panels only work when the sun is shining directly on them.
-If you’re surrounded by tall trees and your roof and yard are shaded most of the day, your choices are limited to either a) getting out the chainsaw, or b) buying clean energy from a community solar system instead.
+Big surprise: Solar panels only work when the sun is shining directly on them.
+If you’re surrounded by tall trees and your roof and yard are shaded most of the day, your choices are limited to either:

-Age – More important than the roof type you have is how old your roof is.
+More important than the roof type you have is how old your roof is.
 According to a study by the National Home Builders Association, an asphalt shingle roof should last for around 20 years, while slate, copper, tile, and metal roofs can last 50 years or more.
-Meanwhile, most home solar systems are guaranteed to last for 20 years, and will likely last much longer.
+Meanwhile, most home solar systems are guaranteed to last for 25 years, and will likely last much longer.

 So if your roof will need to be replaced in the next 10 years or less, consider doing so before your solar panels are installed.
 You can always replace the roof after your panels are in place, but it involves removing the panels and racks, replacing the roof, and then re-installing the panels, which adds more cost to the project.